 Telling True Tales (all ages)

 Even though she writes nonfiction, Mary Kay still sees herself as a storyteller.
-Hear some of the amazing true tales featured in her books—from the daring deeds of Underground Railroad heroes to the amazing discoveries of space scientists and how a rhino named Emi finally became a mom.
+Hear some of the amazing true tales featured in her books—from the amazing discoveries of space scientists to how a rhino named Emi finally became a mom.
 Photographs and illustrations of the people and places featured in the true tales accompany the stories.
 Organizers are welcome to choose the or subjects to highlight.